-If you don’t have the foggiest how to do keyword research or where to start, then read on.
-If I can do this, anyone can..
+If you don’t have the foggiest of how to do keyword research or where to start, then read on.
+If I can do this, anyone can…

 Keywords.
-They are still the primary way people find what they are looking for online.
+Even in 2023, They are still the primary way people find what they want online.
 This is why as content writers and marketers, we spend a lot of time on keyword research.

 The Good News About Keyword Research